-We have sketched the construction heuristic that we have used in our implementation of GRASP in Figure 9.
-Summarizing, the algorithm constructs n solutions by stepwise addition of actions selected randomly from a restricted candidate set (RCS).
-The heuristic is based on similar concepts that we have already used in our discussion of Branch-and-Bound: the idea is to stop adding actions if either no more SLOs are violated or no senseful actions are available anymore (the RCS is empty), and to prefer adding actions which have a high utility value (u_a).
-Hence, in every step the RCS consists of the r (maximum size of the RCS) actions with highest non-negative u_a , which have not yet been added and which do not lead to a conflict.
+Name Description Default Population Size Number of solutions in every generation 150 Selection Pressure Number of solutions to se- lect for tournament selec- tion 2 Crossover Probability Probability per solution that crossover is applied 0.8 Mutation Probability Probability per bit that mutation is applied 0.02 Break Condition Condition for stopping the algorithm No impr. in 20 iterations restricted candidate set (RCS).
+The heuristic is based on similar concepts that we have already used in our discussion of Branch-and-Bound: The idea is to stop adding actions if either no more SLOs are violated or no senseful actions are available anymore (the RCS is empty), and to prefer adding actions which have a high utility value ( $u_a$ ).
+Hence, in every step, the RCS consists of the r (maximum size of the RCS) actions with highest nonnegative $u_a$ , which have not yet been added and which do not lead to a conflict.